SilverPlate3/Assembler/README.md

 The original project was cool by itself as it asked us to build a 12 bit assembler.
 I just had one issue with it.
 It had to many guidelines.
 The question tells us: what data structures to use, how the assembler flow should work, what can we assume, etc'.
 So I have decided to create my own type of assembler, with unique techniques, data structures usage and most importantly the flow.
-I won't lie, <mark>this was the worst mistake of my life</mark>...
+I won't lie, <b>this was the worst mistake of my life</b>...
 Who am I to redesign an assembler.
 This made it nearly impossible.
 But as my mom told me when I was a child, "Finish what you started".